drtortoise/scouts/digitalmaker/glossary.md

 A database is a system for storing and taking care of data (any kind of information).

 ##event condition
-(your game reacts to something that happens)
+When a certain thing happens, a rule is invoked (your game reacts to something that happens)

 ##game design
 Game design refers to the idea/concept/story and gameplay of gameplay (not just the graphic design)

-Game design is the design of games.
-It is the art of elaborating rules to facilitate interaction between players, for playful, educating or simulation purposes.

 #hardware
 computer hardware are the parts of a machine that can be seen and touched.
 Some examples include processor, memory, motherboard, graphics card, network card, modem, USB flash drive, hard drive.